MicrosoftDocs/well-architected/well-architected/security/tradeoffs.md

 - Workload security tooling is often woven into many layers of the workload's architecture, operations, and runtime requirements; and may come with their own implications on resiliency, availability, and capacity planning.
 Failure to account for limitations in the tooling could lead to a reliability event, such as experiencing SNAT port exhaustion on an egress firewall.

-:::image type="icon" source="../_images/trade-off.svg"::: **Increased critical dependencies.** Reliability favors minimizing critical dependencies.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: **Increased critical dependencies.** Reliability favors minimizing critical dependencies.
 A workload that minimizes critical dependencies, especially external ones, has better control of its points of failure.

 Security demands that a workload 'verifies explicitly.'
 Verification happens through critical dependencies on key security components.
 If those components aren't available or malfunction, the verification task might not complete.
 This causes the workload to be in a degraded state.
 Some examples of these critical single points of failure dependencies are: